hozhai/design-portfolio/src/lib/mdx/blog/vinyl_cutter.md

 ![dim]($lib/assets/dim_rhino.webp?enhanced)

 **DO** keep in mind that `Dim` will measure the horizontal distance and the vertical distance but not the diagonal distance like `Distance` does.

+For irregular shapes, sometimes it might be hard to measure the distance between two points.
+In this case, you can use the `BoundingBox` command, which will surround your object within a rectangle.

+If you want to scale the object to a specific amount, for example, to be 50mm wide, you can use the `Scale` command.
+This command will allow you to scale the object to a specific size by selecting two points and then entering the desired size.